MicrosoftDocs/edge-developer/microsoft-edge/performance-analysis.md

 ![ADK Installation Options](./media/adk-installoptions.png)

-Here we'll cover how to record and analyze a perfomance trace.
+Here we'll cover how to record and analyze a performance trace.
 To learn more about what's included in the Windows Performance Toolkit, check out the full [WPT documentation](https://docs.microsoft.com/windows-hardware/test/wpt/index).

 ## Recording a trace